nestybox/sysbox/CONTRIBUTING.md

 * Include information about the host's Linux version (e.g., `lsb_release`, `uname -a`).

+* If appropriate, consider generating a core-dump of the Sysbox daemon that is not operating as expected.
+Refer to this [link](docs/user-guide/troubleshoot.md#core-dump-generation) for the details.

 ### Feature requests

 * Create a GitHub issue with the label "Enhancement"